geniusboywonder/BotArmy/docs/updated_psd1.md

   - File compression and rotation for log management and storage optimization
   - Background sync for offline-first functionality and data consistency

-### 3.17 Artifacts Management
-- Implement an "Artifacts" page in the dashboard UI as a sidebar navigation item to store and display outputs from all SDLC phases, primarily for the Product Owner to download artifacts
-- Provide tabbed navigation within the Artifacts page for each SDLC phase:
-  - **Requirements Gathering** (Analyst role): Store and display Requirements Document and Use Cases (.md or Word files)
-  - **Design** (Architect role): Store and display Architecture Diagrams (.png/.jpeg/PDF) and Design Models (.md)
-  - **Development** (Developer role): Store and display Source Code (.java/.py) and Code Documentation (.md)
-  - **Testing** (Tester role): Store and display Test Plans (.md), Test Cases (.xlsx), and Test Scripts (.sh)
-  - **Deployment** (Deployer role): Store and display Deployment Scripts (.sh/.yaml) and Configuration Files (.json/.xml)
-  - **Maintenance** (Deployer role): Store and display Monitoring Reports (.md) and Logs (.txt), with real-time streaming of JSONL logs
-- Display artifacts in a table format (columns: Document Name, Download Link) for all tabs except Development, flattening any folder structure for simplicity
-- For the Development tab, display artifacts in a navigable folder tree view to handle large and hierarchical code structures
-- Defer preview functionality for Markdown (.md), images (.png/.jpeg), and PDFs to a later phase
-- Store artifacts in a backend folder structure (not exposed to users except via Development tab’s tree view):
-  - /project-root/requirements/gathering (e.g., requirements.md, use_cases.md)
-  - /project-root/design/architecture (e.g., architecture_diagram.png, design_model.md)
-  - /project-root/development/source_code (e.g., main.java, utils.py) and /documentation (e.g., code_documentation.md)
-  - /project-root/testing/test_plans (e.g., test_plan.md), /test_cases (e.g., test_cases.xlsx), /test_scripts (e.g., test_script.sh)
-  - /project-root/deployment (e.g., deployment_script.sh, config.json)
-  - /project-root/maintenance (e.g., monitoring_report.md, logs.txt)
-- Allow dynamic folder hierarchy for Development artifacts based on Architect Agent decisions
-- Generate and store artifacts automatically via the Message Bus after agent task completion, with updates to existing artifacts based on Product Owner feedback
-- Use stubbed hosting for artifact storage (e.g., URLs like https://yourserver.com/artifacts/{phase}/{artifact_name}), integrated with GitHub Codespaces or Vercel, with final hosting details to be determined by the Architect
-- Ensure real-time updates to the Artifacts page via WebSockets when new or updated artifacts are generated
-- Handle large Development artifacts efficiently with compression, without versioning for the POC

-### 3.18 User Settings
-- Implement a Settings page in the dashboard UI, accessible via sidebar navigation, to manage user preferences and agent configurations
-- Include settings for:
-  - Theme toggle (light/dark mode) for UI customization
-  - Notifications toggle to enable/disable in-app notifications
-  - Agent role assignment, allowing Product Owner to map specific roles (e.g., Analyst, Architect) to agents from .md files (e.g., role definitions in analyst_role.md)
-- Persist settings in client-side storage (IndexedDB) with real-time synchronization across tabs
-- Provide validation for role assignments to ensure compatibility with SDLC roles and agent capabilities
-- Ensure settings changes trigger immediate UI updates and log events via Message Bus

 ## 4. User Stories

 | ID | User Story | Enhanced Acceptance Criteria |